KyoriPowered/adventure-docs/source/platform/fabric.rst

 Client
 ------

 Special for the Fabric platform, purely clientside operations are supported.
-The setup is less involved than it is for the server, since the client is a singleton, and there is only one subject that can be acted on: the client's one player.
+The setup is less involved than it is for the server, since the client is a singleton, and there is only one subject that can be acted on: the client's player.

 This means that for most users the ``FabricClientAudiences`` object can be treated as a singleton.
 The only exception is users using a custom renderer.
 This makes using Adventure audiences fairly simple, as this code example shows: